Bajra Khichdi Recipe

 Notes

-My recipe serves 4 and I made it in a 3-liter pressure cooker (or 6-qt instant pot).
-If you want to scale the recipe, then use a larger size pressure cooker or instant pot.
-The time of cooking will remain the same.
+My recipe serves 4, and I made it in a 3-liter pressure cooker (or a 3-qt Instant Pot).
+If you want to scale the recipe, then use a larger size pressure cooker or Instant Pot.
+The cooking time will remain the same.

-You can add some vegetables to this khichdi to make it even more nutritious and wholesome.
+You can add some vegetables to this khichdi.

-Add a little turmeric to make it vibrant yellow in color.
+Add a little turmeric to make it a vibrant yellow.

 Nutrition